Road & Travel Magazine

 • Make sure your vehicle is winter weather-worthy.
 Check your battery, antifreeze, wipers and wiper fluid.
 Consider snow tires and keep your gas tank full.

-• Keep snacks and plenty of water in your car, along with maps or a road atlas, flashlight and extra batteries and first aid kit.
+• Keep snacks and water in your car, along with maps or a road atlas, flashlight and extra batteries and first aid kit.
 Always keep a change of clothes and appropriate footwear and outerwear in the trunk, along with jumper cables.